carlitux/gaebuild/README.txt

   installation.
 The recipe will use this folder as a cache for a downloaded version of Django.

-libs-dir
+libs-path
+  Path specified here will be used to install python projects

+script-dir
-  All paths specified here will be used to extend the default Python path for the `bin/*` scripts.
+  Paths specified here will be used to extend the default Python path for the `bin/*` scripts. default 'bin' some common scripts will be wsdl2py used for webservices and ZSI

 find-links
   used to install apps inside the project